abhiTronix/vidgear/docs/gears/pigear/params.md

 ## **`camera_num`**

-This parameter selects the camera module index which will be used as source, if you're having multiple camera modules connected.
-Its value can only be greater than zero, otherwise, it will throw `ValueError` for any negative value.
+This parameter selects the camera index to be used as the source, allowing you to drive these multiple cameras simultaneously from within a single Python session.
+Its value can only be zero or greater, otherwise, PiGear API will throw `ValueError` for any negative value.

-!!! warning "This parameter shouldn't be altered, until unless you using [Raspberry Pi 3/3+ Compute Module IO Board](https://www.raspberrypi.org/documentation/hardware/computemodule/cmio-camera.md).""

 **Data-Type:** Integer